sumitpundir24/temp/writeup_template (2).md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I applied the distortion correction to one of the test images like this one.
+I compute the camera matrix and distortion co-efficients to undistort the image.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The functon <pipeline> is used to give the thresholded binary image.
+The functon pipeline() is used to give the thresholded binary image.
 COLOR TRANSFORMATION :
-The function .... creates a thresholded binary image.
-The R channel of RGB, S of HLS is used for color transformation because (study about reasons of each transformation).
+It creates a thresholded binary image.
+The R channel of RGB, S and L channle of HLS is used for color transformation.
+R channel thresholds are used as they detect yellow lines well, S channle thresholds are used to differentiate between yellow and white lines and L channel is good for avoiding shadows as studied from the lecture.

 GRAIDENT TRANSORMATION :
-The function <abs_sobel_thresh>  to find the sobel-x along X-axis and <dir_thresh> are applied on the binary thresholded image.
+The function abs_sobel_thresh () to find the sobel-x along X-axis is applied on the binary thresholded image.
-The combination of both gradients leads to noisy image therefore only gradient sobel-x along X-direction is selected.
+It is used along X-axis since lane lines are mostly vertical.

 The COLOR transformation and gradient transformation are combined together to form a final thresholded image.